siddhu2010/Advaya/README.md

 # Advaya
 Basic Music Player
- -Developed on React.js
+Developed in React.js

 Screenshots of the Application